Amp up your property management lead gen game: Your nurture and sales strategy

 Direct Mail

-You can use direct mail to keep your name in the minds of prospective clients, as well.
+You can use direct mail to keep your name in the minds of property management leads, as well.
 Brochures, postcards, and even holiday cards are great ways to remind leads of your services.

 Content Marketing